 No taxable income is reportable when an incentive stock option is granted or exercised, although the exercise may subject the participant to the alternative minimum tax or may affect the determination of the participant's alternative minimum tax (unless the shares are sold or otherwise disposed of in the same year).
-If the participant exercises the option and then later sells or otherwise disposes of the shares acquired more than two years after the grant date and more than one year after the exercise date, the difference between the sale price and the exercise generally will be taxed as capital gain or loss.
-If the participant exercises the option and then later sells or otherwise disposes of the shares before the end of the two- or one-year holding periods described above, he or she generally will have ordinary income at the time of the sale equal to the fair market value of the shares on the exercise date (or the sale price, if less) minus the exercise price of the option.
-For purposes of the alternative minimum tax, the difference between the option exercise price and the fair market value of the shares on the exercise date (price and the fair market value of the shares on the exercise date (or the sale price, if less) minus the exercise as an adjustment item in computing the participant's alternative minimum tax rules may apply to certain subsequent disqualifying dispositions of the shares or provide certain basis adjustments or tax credits for alternative minimum tax purposes.
+If the participant exercises the option and then later sells or otherwise disposes of the shares acquired more than two years after the grant date and more than one year after the exercise date, the difference between the sale price and the exercise price generally will be taxed as capital gain or loss.
+If the participant exercises the option and then later sells or otherwise disposes of the shares the option and then later sells or otherwise disposes of the sale equal to the fair market value of the shares on the exercise date (or the sale price, if less) minus the exercise price of the option.
+For purposes of the shares on the exercise date generally is treated as an adjustment item in computing the participant's alternative minimum tax, the difference between the option exercise price and the fair market value of the shares on the exercise date generally is treated as an adjustment item in computing the participant's alternative minimum tax able income in the year of exercise.
+In addition, special alternative minimum tax rules may apply to certain subsequent disqualifying dispositions of the shares or provide certain basis adjustments or tax credits for alternative minimum tax purposes.